 - Frequently asked questions

-- Maps of the Branch Line are available online at the Santa Cruz County GIS map gallery under transportation.
+- Maps of the Branch Line are available online at the Santa Cruz County GIS map gallery (Click on “Maps” and then type “transportation” in the search box).
 Hard copies are available for viewing at the RTC offices and free CDs are available by calling (831) 460-3200.

 - History of rail transportation in Santa Cruz County